 Loans through a bank will provide the homeowner with the financial means to set up the solar system.
 Just as with a home improvement loan, the homeowner might pay nominal up-front costs for opening the loan, and will then repay the loan on a monthly basis.
 Again, the homeowner is responsible for maintenance.

 In a lease, the homeowner allows a developer to install and maintain a solar array on the home.
 The developer owns the solar panels, and the homeowner uses the power produced in exchange for a series of scheduled payments.
 Essentially, the homeowner is renting the solar panels.
 The developer is responsible for maintenance.

 In a PPA, the homeowner allows a developer to install and operate a solar system on the property.
 The homeowner then purchases the power produced at a fixed rate for each kilowatt per hour.
 The developer owns the panels and is responsible for maintenance; the homeowner simply pays for power.
 PPAs are not available in all states.

 Many states allow third-party financing through lease or PPA.
-About 72 percent of all U.S. residential solar power installed in 2014 was owned by third parties, according to a report by GTM Research.
+About 84 percent of all U.S. residential solar power was owned by third parties in 2016, to the U.S. Energy Information Administration.
 In some states, third-party financing is allowed in only certain sectors or for systems that meet a size requirement.
-Currently, five states – Kentucky, Oklahoma, North Carolina, South Carolina and Florida – do not allow PPAs, but that could change as more homeowners express a desire for flexible solar power options.
+Currently, seven states – Alabama, Florida, Kansas, Kentucky, North Carolina, South Carolina, and West Virginia – do not allow PPAs, but that could change as more homeowners express a desire for flexible solar power options.

 Source: U.S. Department of Energy and DSIRE